 Steps To Help Prevent The Spread Of COVID-19: What To Do If You Are Sick

-The rapid spread of the virus that causes COVID-19 has sparked alarm in communities worldwide.
+The rapid spread of the virus that causes COVID-19 has sparked alarm in communities worldwide, so much so there are many people stocking up on antibacterial soaps and gels, as well as purchasing face protection such as these clear face masks for increased safety measures.
 The World Health Organization (WHO) has declared the coronavirus outbreak a pandemic.
 In the U.S., the Centers for Disease Control and Prevention (CDC) is advising people to social distance themselves from large groups of people and large events to help stop the spread of the virus.

 If you are sick with COVID-19 or think you might have the virus, follow the steps below to help protect those around you.